Kaj Birksted: World War II

-On the night of 16–17 April 1940, Birksted and fellow officer Charles Sundby escaped by boat from Denmark to Sweden, and hence to the United Kingdom.
+On the night of 16–17 April 1940, Birksted and fellow officer Charles Sundby escaped by boat from Denmark to Sweden, and then to the United Kingdom.
 From October 1940, he trained in Canada at Little Norway, the Norwegian flight school where he worked as a student/instructor.
-On 1 November 1940, Birksted was accepted in the Norwegian Air Force, with the rank of Fenrik (Second Lieutenant), being promoted to Løytnant (Lieutenant) on 1 December 1940.
+On 1 November 1940, Birksted was accepted into the Norwegian Air Force, with the rank of Fenrik (2nd lieutenant), being promoted to Løytnant (lieutenant) on 1 December 1940.